Inventus Mining (CVE:IVS) Shares Down 21.1% – What’s Next?

 Inventus Mining Corp.
-(CVE:IVS – Get Free Report) fell 21.1% during trading on Saturday .
+(CVE:IVS – Get Free Report) shares were down 21.1% on Saturday .
 The company traded as low as C$0.08 and last traded at C$0.08.
-118,000 shares changed hands during trading, an increase of 26% from the average session volume of 93,681 shares.
+Approximately 118,000 shares were traded during mid-day trading, an increase of 26% from the average daily volume of 93,681 shares.
 The stock had previously closed at C$0.10.

 Insider Buying and Selling at Inventus Mining

-In other Inventus Mining news, Director Glen Alexander Milne purchased 577,000 shares of the stock in a transaction dated Tuesday, November 19th.
-The shares were bought at an average price of C$0.06 per share, with a total value of C$31,735.00.
-Insiders have acquired a total of 1,952,000 shares of company stock valued at $99,235 over the last three months.
-31.70% of the stock is currently owned by insiders.
+In related news, Director Glen Alexander Milne purchased 577,000 shares of the company’s stock in a transaction on Tuesday, November 19th.
+The shares were bought at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+Insiders have acquired a total of 1,952,000 shares of company stock worth $99,235 over the last ninety days.
+Corporate insiders own 31.70% of the company’s stock.

 Inventus Mining Company Profile